 An arborist will come out to your property for free to inspect your tree job if needed.
-Normally this is in relation to tree trimming or removal.
+Normally this is about tree trimming or removal.

-Free tree removal is possible depending on your tree species, check out our article on that for more information.
+Free tree removal is possible depending on your tree species; check out our article for more information.

 How to save on arborist services

 There are a few tips and tricks you can use to save money on arborist services.

 Winter is always a lot cheaper to have a tree trimmed or removed.
 Most will tell you it’s because the trees has no leaves, so it is easier to work on, but the reality is it’s simply a supply and demand issue.
 As there is a lot less work on in winter, but the same number of local tree arborist looking for work, they tend to drop their prices in winter to win more work.
 Then when they are busy in spring and summer, it’s business as usual.